Wednesday, January 20, 2010

 Police shoes.

 Then she was thrown somewhere roughly.
+Some part of her cracked.

 Why couldn’t they have just left her alone and in peace to contemplate?